• Home

 God’s Land

-Now, in the depth of God’s Land there are gardens and fields exhibiting all sorts of flowers, each one more amazing than the other.
+Now, in the depths of God’s Land there are gardens and fields exhibiting all sorts of flowers, each one more amazing than the other.
 Yet all these varieties can be classified into two groups.
-The first one is reminiscent of carnations, i.e., they can be picked and brought to friends at home—all the while retaining their freshness and beauty.
+The first one is reminiscent of carnations, i.e., they can be picked and brought to friends at home, all the while retaining their freshness and beauty.
 The second stands in high contrast; it could be compared to poppies.
 They wither the moment they are separated from their roots and all their beauty is lost forever.
 If you try to make a bouquet of poppies you will understand what I mean.
-By the time you will offer the posy all of its splendor will be gone.
+By the time you will offer the posy, all of its splendor will be gone.

 Inexpressible experiences